BaksiLi/CS-Hypomnema/Resources/Algorithm/Graph/graph.md

 <details>
 <summary>Scheme</summary>
-- Initialise as the following:
+- Initialize as the following:
 <center>$\begin{array}{c|c|c|c|c|c|c|c|c|c|c}vertex& v_1 &v_2 & v_3 & v_4 & v_5 & v_6 & v_7 & v_8 & v_9 & v_{10}\\\hline explored & No & No & No & No & No & No & No & No & No & No\\ \hline distance & 0 & +\infty & +\infty&+\infty&+\infty&+\infty&+\infty&+\infty&+\infty&+\infty\end{array}$</center>
 - Add vertices as keys and distances with regard to the starting position as the values.
 <center>$\begin{array}{c|c|c|c|c|c|c|c|c|c|c}vertex& v_1 &v_2 & v_3 & v_4 & v_5 & v_6 & v_7 & v_8 & v_9 & v_{10}\\\hline explored & Yes & No & No & No & No & No & No & No & No & No\\ \hline distance & 0 & 5 & 3&+\infty&+\infty&+\infty&+\infty&+\infty&+\infty&+\infty\end{array}$</center>